Shelton School District

 Shelton School District is located in the Pacific Northwest in the city of Shelton, Washington.
 It is the largest public school district in Mason County, Washington.
 The district provides services for over 4000 students in a K to 12 program.
-It has three K-4 elementary schools, one 5-6 middle school, one 7-8 junior high school, one 9-12 high school and an alternative high school.
+It has three K-4 elementary schools, one 5-6 middle school, one 7-8 junior high school, one 9-12 high school, an alternative middle/high school, and a project based learning high school.

 Shelton School District is unique in that they have four feeder school districts.
-These feeder school districts do not have all grade levels in their school district.
-Students from Hood Canal, Pioneer and Southside all attend Shelton High School.
-Students from Grapeview have a choice of going to either Shetlon or North Mason school districts.
+These feeder school districts do not have high schools in their school district.
+Students from Hood Canal and Southside all attend one of Shelton School District's High Schools.
+Students from Pioneer and Grapeview have a choice of going to either Shelton or North Mason school districts.